shimritmis/Unicorn/README.md

 This repo shows how to handle different types of requests - GET, POST, PUT & DELETE - in Express app.

-* Based on REST API tutorial -Net Ninja
+* Based on REST API tutorial(Node, Express and Mongo) -Net Ninja